jilion/sublimevideo-wordpress/readme.txt

 === SublimeVideo - HTML5 Video Player ===
 Contributors: sublimevideo
-Tags: html5, video, sublimevideo
+Tags: html5, video, player, sublimevideo
 Requires at least: 3.0
-Tested up to: 3.3.1
+Tested up to: 3.4.1
-Stable tag: 1.3.2
+Stable tag: 1.4.0

 SublimeVideo is the most reliable HTML5 Video Player on the Web.
 It allows your videos to play flawlessly on any device or browser and in any page.